webqit/quantum-js/README.md

 Think "Strict Mode", but for reactivity!

-Here, given the same underlying infrastructure, any piece of code can be made to run in stateful mode.
-Stateful JS exposes two APIs that let us have that:
+Here, given the same underlying infrastructure, any piece of code should be able to run in stateful mode.
+Stateful JS exposes two APIs that enable just that:

 ```js
 // Stateful regular JS